SPEC v2.1 — Sealed Mode

 Omitted from sealed manifests (these would leak the file):

 The file's sha256 and file_size live in canonical.json.subject in standard mode (specifically inside subject.proofs.byte_exact), not at the manifest level — sealed bundles substitute salted commitments there. filename is the only file-identifying field that exists in the standard-mode manifest and gets omitted in sealed mode.
-The receipt page reads filename from the manifest in standard mode and renders the salted commitments from canonical.json in sealed mode.
+The proof page reads filename from the manifest in standard mode and renders the salted commitments from canonical.json in sealed mode.

 (Per bundle-v1.md §3.2 — the standard-mode manifest is leaner than earlier drafts of this section narrated.)